Nullreff/redpile-old/docs/commands.md

 Syntax: `TICK [count]`

-Runs a single redstone tick by default.
+Runs a single logic tick by default.
 If `count` is provided, it will run `count` ticks.

 Syntax: `TICKV [count]`